larathordar/BMI-challenge/README.md

 ## How to use the application:
 One chooses the preferred method: `imperial` or `metric` One enters the required fields for `weight` and `height`, then clicks on the `calculate` button.
-The program calculates the BMI value
+The program calculates the BMI value.
 Then a message is returned stating this value and the corresponding weight category.

 ## Resources: